CAST-Extend/com.castsoftware.aip.datamart/README.md

 technical_debt_total                 | DOUBLE   | (Metric #68001) Technical Debt estimates the cost to fix a pre-set percentage of high severity violations, of medium severity violations, and of low severity violations
 ```
 ### MOD_HEALTH_MEASURES
-Score and number of violations by snapshot, by module and by business crierion
+Score and number of violations by snapshot, by module and by business criterion
 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+-----------